Today I Started Loving You Again

 Thanks to such Modern Marvels of the Universe as eBay and … well, eBay … (Is there anything else like eBay?
 If so, I can’t think of it) … I have a shot at owning them again – or, at least some of them.
 Sadly, much of what I miss is unlikely ever to show up at auction.

-Things that I miss and that I cannot buy on eBay, but wish that I could
+Things that I miss which I cannot buy on eBay, but wish that I could:

 - My best friend from kindergarten.